ejade42/ggDNAvis/README.md

 - `line_wrapping`: The length/number of bases in each line.
 - `spacing`: The number of blank lines in between each line of sequence.
+  Must be an integer - this is a fundamental consequence of how the images are rasterised and the whole visualisation logic would need to be re-implemented to allow non-integer spacing values.
 - `margin`: The margin around the image in terms of the size of base boxes (e.g. the default value of 0.5 adds a margin half the size of the base boxes, which is 50 px with the default